10 May An Architects view on natural “disasters”

 In his article: How architecture should adapt to climate change, Dutch architect Reinier de Graaff says: “Work in the wake of major disasters unfolds unburdened by the understandable yet misguided sentimentality currently attributed to the loss of buildings.
 We can instead focus on the real issues.
 Even if only a mind shift, perhaps that is the real contribution architects can make: an acknowledgement of the relativity of their own work.”
 (Source: Time.com)

 Architects must respond to their environment and surroundings, and I would argue that projected planning for the future should also form an integral part of any design process.
 It is ironic that anticipated planning effect on cost will not be more expensive then any “standard” structure!
-In fact a well-planned structure will cost less over the lifespan of the building because the decay and damage will be less.
+In fact a well-planned structure will cost less over the lifespan of the building, because the decay and damage will be less.
 Taking Hurricane Katrina as an example, the USA is a developed country but the systems still failed.
-In the same breath the very specialized structures in San Francisco along the San Andreas Fault are keeping the bright minds and mega bucks of Silicone valley safe, for now.
+In the same breath the very specialised structures in San Francisco along the San Andreas Fault are keeping the bright minds and mega bucks of Silicone valley safe, for now.

-Thinking differently about infrastructure can save cost and lives.
+Thinking differently about infrastructure can save lives.
 In a project by Blue-Green in Mexico, Omar Vázquez Sánchez and his fellow innovators used the invasion of seaweed on the Quintana Roo beaches to construct houses in 15 days by using seaweed as primary building material.
 Not only was it proven to be hugely cost effective by reducing about 50% of the traditional cost of construction but the structure’s ability to withstand earthquakes and hurricane force winds are much higher than traditional building material.

 Do you still think you need lots of money for smart structures?